- 1. Create a Negative Keyword List

 Here is another scenario for using negative keyword lists.

+The best way to handle negative keywords is to create a negative keywords list on an account level and apply it to specific campaigns.
 This way it’s easier to manage and you don’t have to manually edit an ad group or campaign when making changes to your negative keywords.

 There are three ways to do this: